jordiolivares/mobilenet-meetup/Mobilenets.md

 % From Dumbphone to Smartphone: How to run Computer Vision on anything
 % Jordi Olivares
-% March 12, 2020
+% April 6, 2020

-# What is this talk about

 ## The problem

-We want to run AI
+Want: Run Computer Vision on toaster phone

+Problem: Toaster phone has toast CPU

+Solution: Make algorithm run on toast

+## What is this talk about

+This talk is about the techniques used in the Computer Vision world in order to make their networks perform better and faster.

+We won't be talking about actual Neural Net architectures, but about the blocks and knowledge inside of them.
+We will focus on the Mobilenet family.

-# Mobilenet V1
+# MobileNet V1

 ## The core teaching